AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjkd.md

 <p align="center"><img src="/images/bench/netty.png" class="img-responsive" alt="Netty JMH Results"></p>

 I chose this microbenchmark somewhat at random after looking at Netty's [extensive collection](https://github.com/netty/netty/tree/4.1/microbench/src/main/java/io/netty/microbench).
 The speedup is massive in the case when allocation is not pooled, and void Promises are not returned, and still big otherwise.
-Of course, these microbenchmarks are unlikely to dominate your application's performance.
+Of course, these methods are unlikely to dominate your application's performance.

-Note: Netty also offers [Native Transport](https://netty.io/wiki/native-transports.html)... so if we could try compiling *this* as well!
+Note: Netty offers [Native Transport](https://netty.io/wiki/native-transports.html)... so if we could compile *this* as well!

 ### Summary

 So, while you need to test with your own applications, it is clear that targeting the JDK to a specific architecture can provide significant throughput improvements.
-Coupled with the absolute ease that is building new JDKs, developers of performance-critical Java applications should consider building an optimized JDK, just the same as C/++ developers build optimized binaries.
+Coupled with the absolute ease of building new JDKs ([Project Skara](https://openjdk.java.net/projects/skara/) is awesome), developers of performance-critical Java applications should seriously consider building an optimized JDK, just the same as C/++ developers build optimized binaries.

 ### Tables for Those Inclined